Stepparent Adoption in NY and NJ

 New York Stepparent Adoption Laws:

-- Both parents (your spouse and the other biological parent) must consent to the adoption, unless a court determines that the other parent’s consent is not legally required.
+- Both parents (your spouse and the other biological or legal parent) must consent to the adoption, unless a court determines that their consent is not legally required.
 This can depend on many factors, such as whether the other parent is named on the child’s birth certificate and the extent to which she or he has taken physical, emotional and financial responsibility for the child.

 - The stepparent must be fingerprinted (to determine if they have any disqualifying convictions) and cleared through the child abuse registry (to determine if they have ever abused or neglected a child).

 - The court will order an investigation (a home study report, usually conducted by a social worker) to determine whether the adoption is in the best interests of the child.